miztiik/setup-aws-code-commit/README.md

 ## Set Up SSH Connections to AWS CodeCommit Repositories

 _**Note:** This is for Linux/Mac users._
+0. ### Create IAM Users/Groups

+    It is better to have a seperate groups(say `Devs`) and add your users to that group.

+    Add Group Permission - Managed Policy - `AWSCodeCommitFullAccess`

 1. ### Create SSH Keys
     ```sh